 The cement used in a concrete batch plant is naturally dusty.
-When the raw materials are delivered and when they are mixed, there is a chance that blowing dust can be a nuisance.
-To limit this nuisance, we developed specific requirements for concrete batch plants to follow under this Standard Permit.
+When the raw materials are delivered and when they are mixed, there is a chance that dust emissions can occur on site or potentially leave the property.
+To limit this, we developed specific requirements for concrete batch plants to follow under the Concrete Batch Plant Standard Permit.

 Whenever there is dust, we are also concerned about very small forms of dust—particles small enough to get past our body’s protections and into our airways and lungs.
-Even though very little of the dust from cement is that small, the measures called for by this Standard Permit also prevent this smaller dust from blowing off the property.
+Even though very little of the dust from cement is that small, the measures called for by the Concrete Batch Plant Standard Permit also prevent this smaller dust from blowing off the property.

 The Standard Permit requires the plant operators to control dust these ways:

 - Keep the cement in completely enclosed silos.

 - Keep the mixing equipment, stockpiles, and silos away from the property lines.

 - Add cartridge or bag filters to the silos, so the air that is pushed out when they are filled doesn’t carry dust with it.